grimace87/ShiningEmulator/README.md

 Does not include any games, and never will include any games that aren't made freely available by the developer.

-## Building
+#### Building

-- Windows project is in the ShiningEmulatorWindows folder; tested using CLion.
-Open the project in that folder.
+- Windows project based on root-level CMakeLists.txt; tested using CLion.
+Open the root directory and load the CMakeLists.txt.
 Requires the MSVC toolchain installed (install Visual Studio with C++ Desktop development components).
-- Android project is in the ShiningEmulatorAndroid folder; tested using Android Studio.
-Import the project in that folder, and it should be as simple as running the project from there.
+- Android project based on root-level build.gradle; tested using Android Studio.
+Import the project in the root directory.

+#### Library dependencies

+Included in this repo:

+- 'KHR/khrplatform.h' (Windows only) - required by 'glext.h'
+- Treeki/libxbr-standalone (modified from original) - upscale pixel graphics using xBR algorithm

+Installed using submodules:

+- ivandeve/lodepng - lightweight PNG encoder/decoder
+- g-truc/glm - OpenGL matrix mathematics library
+- KhronosGroup/OpenGL-Registry (Windows only) - for OpenGL bindings from 'glext.h'
+- google/oboe (Android only) - native audio library